Norton Big 4: Military Norton WD Big 4

 The WD Big 4 was a development of pre-war trials outfit with a sidecar wheel coupled to the motorcycle rear wheel through a dog clutch and drive shaft.
 Initial trials were carried out at Studland in Dorset and it coped well with challenging terrain.
 The simple design also meant it was easy to maintain in the field.
-All three 18" X 4.00 wheels were interchangeable with various makes of tyres for off road use.
+All three 18" X 4.00 wheels were interchangeable with various makes of tyres for off-road use.

-The sidecar was unarmoured, with thin sheetmetal on the front of the sidecar and there was no suspension in the rear of the heavy duty frame.
+The sidecar was unarmoured, with thin sheetmetal on the front of the sidecar and there was no sprung suspension in the rear of the heavy duty frame.
 The sidecar was mounted on four leaf springs, and had two friction disc shock absorbers at the back.
 The Big Four was eventually replaced by the Ford GP or the Willys Jeep in 1941.

-The Big 4 could be equipped with a Bren gun or a 3 inch mortar, bombs could be fitted to a platform in place of a sidecar, but this seems to have been a one off model, same with the Thompson equipped Big 4.
+The Big 4 could be equipped with a Bren gun or a 3-inch mortar, bombs could be fitted to a platform in place of a sidecar, but this seems to have been a one-off model, same with the Thompson equipped Big 4.